joshajohnson/sea-picro/README.md

 Sea-Picro is a RP2040 based board in the Arduino Pro Micro form factor.
 Like [Sea-Micro](https://github.com/joshajohnson/sea-micro#sea-micro), it's designed to be a drop in replacement for keyboards wanting an upgrade from ATmega32u4 based pro micros.

 There are two variants:
-- Pro micro pinout, with reset button
+- Pro micro pinout, with onboard RGB LED and reset button
-- Elite-C pinout, without reset button
+- Elite-C pinout, with dedicated 5V RGB LED pin, but without a reset button

 **Sea-Picro EXT**
 ![top of pcb render](documentation/sea-picro-ext-top.png)